-Welcome to our new series “A Day in the Life!” where you can get to know our residents and see into their daily life.
+Welcome to “A Day in the Life!” where you can get to know our residents and see into their daily life.

 PL-3 Sravya Gourishetti

 Tell us about yourself – where did you grow up and where did you go to school?

 I was born in Hyderabad, India, but grew up for most of my life in Massachusetts!
 I lived in multiple towns as a kid, but a majority of the time I was in Boxborough, MA.
 For college, I wanted to explore a new state and a new part of the country so I went off to the University of Illinois at Urbana-Champaign.
 After graduation, I came back to Massachusetts and worked as a research tech at the University of Massachusetts Medical School.
 I went to Campbell University School of Osteopathic Medicine for medical school.
 After living in multiple different states, all of which had amazing people that made me want to stay, I decided that no place is like home.
 I was absolute ecstatic to have the opportunity to come back to New England as a resident at UConn.

 The things that were most important to me when choosing a residency program to call home for the next 3 years were co-residents and leadership that feel like family, support for residents who want to explore the different fields within pediatrics as they decide they future specialty, and opportunities for residents to get involved in all aspects of education such as teaching medical students, participating in research, and being involved in resident well-being.